 On April 9, 2024, the IASB issued a new standard - IFRS 18: Presentation and Disclosure in Financial Statements with a focus on updates to the statement of profit or loss.
-The key new concepts introduced in IFRS 18 relate to: 1) the structure of the statement of profit or loss; 2) required disclosures in the financial statements for certain profit or loss performance measures that are reported outside an entity's financial statements (that is, management-defined performance measures); and 3) enhanced principles on aggregation and disaggregation which apply to the primary financial statements and notes in general.
-IFRS 18 will replace IAS 1; however, many of the other existing principles in IAS 1 are retained with limited changes.
+The key new concepts introduced in IFRS 18 relate to: 1) the structure of the statement of profit or loss; 2) required disclosures in the financial statements for certain profit or loss performance measures that are reported outside an entity's financial statements (that is, management-defined performance measures); and 3) enhanced principles on aggregation and disaggregation which apply to the primary financial statements and normal principles in IAS 1 are retained with limited changes.
 IFRS 18 will apply for reporting periods beginning on or after January 1, 2027.
 Retrospective application is required and early application is permitted.
 The Company has not yet adopted IFRS 18 and is currently assessing the effect of this new standard on the condensed consolidated interim financial statements.